Medications for insomnia and some recommendations for sleep:

 As with any other sedative drug effect, people who drive or operate machinery with heavy equipment should not take these medications.

-These types of drugs are one the new kinds of sleeping pills.
+These types of drugs are one of the new kinds of sleeping pills.
 They act by calming the central nervous system, which induces sleep.
 Because it is rapidly metabolized, the risk of drowsiness the next day is lower.

 The main drugs in this class of hypnotics include zolpidem tartrate, zaleplon, and eszopiclone.
 Although they effectively produce quality sleep, some strange components of these medications can cause several side effects: dry mouth, dizziness, severe allergic reactions, sleepwalking, abdominal cramping, headache, nausea, vomiting, and loss of consciousness. sexual appetite